← Back to Journey GPS Tracker Articles

 1. Add Track

-After entering the app, tap “Start recording” at the bottom.
-The track is named after the current location.
-You can tap the top-right and select “Tracks”, then long press the track that is “Recording” and choose Edit to change the track name.
+After opening the app, tap “Start recording” at the bottom.
+The track is named after the place name of your current location.
+You can tap in the upper right corner and choose “Tracks”, then long press the “Recording” track and choose Edit to change the track name.

-Note: If the track location is offset from the actual location, you can tap the top-right and select “Settings”, then try turning “GPS Location Fix” on or off and record again.
+Note: If the track location deviates from the actual location, you can tap in the upper right corner and choose “Settings”, then try turning “GPS Location Fix” on or off before recording again.

-Tracks are displayed in a red-yellow-green gradient according to speed:
+The track is displayed with a red, yellow, and green gradient according to speed:

-• Green: slower speed, usually suitable as a walking track reference
+• Green: slower speed, usually suitable as a reference for a walking track

 • Yellow: about 18 km/h, suitable for indicating cycling speed

-• Red: faster speed, suitable as a reference for vehicle travel
+• Red: faster speed, suitable as a reference for a track made while using transportation

-With the color changes, you can not only see where you have been, but also intuitively understand the movement status of different sections.
+Through the color changes, you can not only see where you have been, but also intuitively understand your movement status on different road sections.

-On the Settings page, you can choose the step length for recording (10–200 meters).
-The system will add a record point every such distance (changes take effect in new records).
-If the current GPS positioning error is greater than the step length, “Weak GPS Signal” will be shown in yellow on the map.
-You can adjust the step length to increase the error tolerance range (this will not affect the current track recording step length).
-If there is no GPS signal, “No GPS Signal” will be shown in red.
+On the Settings page, you can choose the recording step length (10–200 meters).
+The system adds a record point at each interval of this length (changes take effect starting with new records).
+If the current GPS positioning error is greater than the step length, the map will display “Weak GPS Signal” in yellow.
+You can adjust the step length to increase the error tolerance range (this will not affect the step length of the current track recording).
+If there is no GPS signal, “No GPS Signal” will be displayed in red.

-On the “Settings” page, the “Record Map Type” option can be set to “Satellite” to display the satellite map.
+On the “Settings” page, the “Recording map type” option can be set to “Satellite” to display a satellite map.

-Information related to the current track will be shown below the map.
-You can tap the below to open or close it.
+Information related to the current track is shown below the map.
+You can tap at the bottom to show or hide it.
 It includes the following information:

-If you find that the update time has stopped, go to the Settings page, tap “Location Permission Settings”, select Location, and choose “Always”.
+If you find that the update time has stopped, please go to the Settings page, tap “Location Permission Settings”, select location, and choose “Always”.

 Duration Track duration